-GBS is a bacterium that can be found in the digestive tract, urinary tract and genital area of adults.
-Although GBS usually does not cause problems in healthy women before pregnancy, it can cause serious illness for the mother and baby during pregnancy and after delivery.
+Group B streptococcus (GBS) is a bacterium that can be found in the digestive tract, urinary tract and genital area of adults.
+Although GBS usually doesn't cause problems in healthy women before pregnancy, it can cause serious illness for the mother and baby during pregnancy and after delivery.

-- GBS is the most common cause of life-threatening infections in newborns, including pneumonia and meningitis
+- GBS is the most common cause of life-threatening infections in newborns.

 - About one out of every 100 to 200 babies whose mothers carry GBS develop symptoms of GBS disease.